Project Manager Government ICT Contracts

 The biggest ICT project management programs in Canberra are running inside agencies like the ATO, Services Australia, NDIA, Defence, and Home Affairs.
 The work spans digital transformation, cloud migration, ERP implementations (typically SAP, Microsoft, or Oracle), legacy decommissioning, and major platform consolidations.

-• Digital transformation and service digitisation programs
+• digital transformation and service digitisation programs

 • ERP implementations and upgrades (SAP S/4HANA, Microsoft Dynamics, Oracle Fusion)

-• Cloud migration and infrastructure consolidation
+• cloud migration and infrastructure consolidation

-• Legacy decommissioning and data migration programs
+• legacy decommissioning and data migration programs

-• Agency-wide capability uplifts spanning multiple business units
+• agency-wide capability uplifts spanning multiple business units

 Governance is the job, not background administration

-In government, governance isn't a layer on top of delivery — it shapes what delivery can actually do.
+In government, governance is not a layer on top of delivery - it shapes what delivery can actually do.
 A project manager who treats governance as overhead will struggle.
 Agencies expect structured project initiation documents (PIDs), maintained risk and issue registers, benefits realisation frameworks, and regular reporting packs that work for SES and ministerial audiences, not just the delivery team.

 • PIDs, project charters, and scope documentation that hold up under review

-• Risk and issue registers that are actively maintained and acted on
+• risk and issue registers that are actively maintained and acted on

-• Status reports structured for multiple audiences (team, delivery lead, SES, minister's office)
+• status reports structured for multiple audiences (team, delivery lead, SES, minister's office)

-• Stage gate and assurance checkpoint preparation
+• stage gate and assurance checkpoint preparation

 Vendor management is often a significant part of the role